 These demands tend to push a car's weight up, which is an enemy of high economy and low emissions.
 Carmakers must work hard to achieve all this, but the results can be impressive and the 5 Series is a case in point.
 Despite being fast, spacious and well appointed, it can return well over 50mpg with a diesel engine – and even more if you pick a plug-in hybrid model.
 Every four- and six-cylinder engine now gets mild-hybrid technology, recouping energy normally wasted under braking; helping them to be cleaner and reduce running costs for company-car drivers.

 BMW 5 Series MPG & CO2

 The BMW 520d is a stalwart of the 5 Series range.
-It returns up to 58.9mpg in SE trim and emits from 127-133g/km of CO2, which means company-car buyers will be liable for a middling Benefit-in-Kind (BiK) bill.
-These are all factors that make it a hit for business and private buyers who spend a lot of time on the motorway, where an electric car can lack range.
+In standard rear-wheel-drive guise, it returns up to 58.9mpg in SE trim and emits 127-133g/km of CO2 when equipped with rear-wheel drive.
+Opting for the 520d with xDrive four-wheel drive reduces economy to 55.4mpg and pushes CO2 emissions up to 133-140g/km.
+These emissions figures mean company-car buyers will be liable for a middling Benefit-in-Kind (BiK) bill for both models.
+These are all factors that make the 520d a hit for business and private buyers who spend a lot of time on the motorway, where an electric car can lack range.

 If you’re happy to trade some fuel economy for some extra performance, the BMW 530d xDrive M Sport manages up to 51.4mpg and emits 145-159g/km, putting it in pricey BiK bands.
 Be aware that all the 5 Series’ diesel engines use AdBlue to reduce emissions, which high-mileage users may need to top up in between annual services.
 See our article on AdBlue for more information.